sebdemanche/cgi-lab/compute-service.md

       sudo bash -c 'echo This is my Web-Server running on Oracle Cloud Infrastructure >> /var/www/html/index.html'
       ```

-3. Open your browser and navigate to `http://Public-IPAddress` (the IP address of the Linux VM)
+3. Open your browser and navigate to `http://Public-IPAddress` (the public IP address of the Linux VM)

-    **NOTE:** Your browser will time out and not return anything because port 80 was not opened into the Security Lists yet!
+    **NOTE: Your browser will time out and not return anything because port 80 was not opened into the Security Lists yet!**

 4. Using the menu, click on **Virtual Cloud Network** and then open the VCN you created for this practice.